michaelboth/EventAnalyzer/README.md

   { "printf()",    PRINTF_START_ID,      PRINTF_END_ID,      UK_BLUE}
 };
 ```
-You could define many more events, that are specific to the application.<br>
+Modify this file for use in your application.
+You could define any number of folders and events.<br>

-The example is built with a few other files that can be common to any application you instrument with event recording:
+If ```INSTRUMENT_APP``` is defined then example is built with a few other files that can be common to any application you instrument with event recording:
 ```
 src/unikorn.c                                       # The event recording engine
 src/app_event_recording.c                           # A wrapper file to make it easy to compile out event instrumentation